Stability-AI/StableSwarmUI/README.md

 Runpod template (note: maintained by third party contributor [nerdylive123](https://github.com/nerdylive123)): https://runpod.io/console/deploy?template=u7mlkrmxq3&ref=c6jd6jj0

 Note it may take several minutes to start up the first time.
 Check the container logs to see setup progress.
-Check the template `?` info for hint on how to use.
+Check the template `?` info for hints on how to use.

 # Installing on Windows